CrowdHailer/OK/README.md

       [{:ok, "~> 1.5.0"}]
     end
     ```

 ## Usage

-The erlang convention for functions that can fail is to return a result tuple.
-A result tuple is a two-tuple tagged either as a success(`:ok`) or a failure(`:error`).

 The OK module works with result tuples by treating them as a result monad.